twant/mvc-birthstone-lab/README.md

 ### Bonus Challenges

 **1.** Style the results page so it matches the index.

-**2.** Make the results page output a picture and a description of the gemstone in addition to the name of the birthstone **3.** Create an "About" page with similar styling and link it to the index **4.** Make your own web application (remember, it must take input and output manipulated data)
+**2.** Make the results page output a picture and a description of the gemstone in addition to the name of the birthstone.

+**3.** Create an "About" page with similar styling and link it to the index.

+**4.** Make your own web application (remember, it must take input and output manipulated data).